jaiaswani10/wsdls-apis/README.md

       C:\Users\jaswani\wsdls\jars\enterprise_jai10_wsdl.xml
       enterprise_sfwsdl.jar

-Add rrquired JARs into Project (include in IDE to use them into development).
+Add required JARs into Project (include in IDE to use them into development).